Stealing First Base: Reception

+Viewing figures

 In its original American broadcast, "Stealing First Base" was watched by 5.69 million households getting a 2.8/8 in the 18-49 Nielsen Rating.
 The episode came in second in its time slot and was the second most-watched show on Fox that night, after a new episode of Family Guy.

+Critical response

 Emily VanDerWerff of The A.V.
 Club criticized the episode, giving it a C+, calling the harassment storyline "pointless and stupid" although praised the Nelson subplot.

-However, Jason Hughes of HuffPostTV praised the storyline, writing "I applaud the series for facing such an issue with such intensity, and handling it with humor and compassion".
+However, Jason Hughes of HuffPost TV praised the storyline, writing "I applaud the series for facing such an issue with such intensity, and handling it with humor and compassion".

 Robert Canning of IGN gave the episode an 8 out of 10, saying that "Nikki turned out to be a fun and memorable character."
 Overall he stated that "Although ‘Stealing First Base’ fed us some old ideas, it did so with a lot of great bits...and some very strong guest voices."

+Awards and nominations

+Writer John Frink was nominated for the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production at the 38th Annie Awards for this episode.